mlflow/mlflow/docs/source/gateway/index.rst

    This endpoint returns a serialized representation of the Route data structure.
    This provides information about the name and type, as well as the model details for the requested route endpoint.

-   Sensitive data from the route configuration is not returned.

    .. code-block:: bash

        curl \